brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 56 bht.md

 3. "Cf. reff. and Lucian, Dial. mort. ix.
 2, μακάριος ἦν αὐτῶν ὅντινα ἂν καὶ μόνον προσέβλεψα."

 ### Jamieson Fausset Brown:
-1. "having heard, no doubt, of what the woman with the issue of blood experienced on doing so (Mark 5:25-29), and perhaps of other unrecorded cases of the same nature."
+1. "having heard, no doubt, of what the woman with the issue of blood experienced on doing so"
 2. "All this they continued to do and to experience while our Lord was in that region."
-3. "The time corresponds to that mentioned (Mark 5:25-41.5.29- :), when He 'walked in Galilee,' instead of appearing in Jerusalem at the passover, 'because the Jews,' that is, the rulers, 'sought to kill Him'—while the people sought to enthrone Him!"
+3. "the people sought to enthrone Him!"

 ### Marvin Vincent:
 1. "Peculiar to Mark."
-This phrase highlights the unique aspect of the verse being discussed, indicating that it is found only in the Gospel of Mark.
+This phrase highlights the unique aspect of the verse being discussed, suggesting that it is specific to the Gospel of Mark and not found in other biblical texts.

 2. "In the streets [αγοραις]."
-The mention of "streets" or "market-places" emphasizes the public setting of the events described in the verse, suggesting that they took place in a bustling and busy environment.
+This quote emphasizes the location where the events described in the verse took place, specifically referring to the streets or marketplaces.

 3. "Border."
-This term refers to a specific location or boundary, indicating that the events described in the verse occurred at a particular place or point in time.
+This word draws attention to the significance of the location mentioned in the verse, indicating that it is a boundary or edge of a particular area.

 ### Philip Schaff:
 1. "Wheresoever he entered.
 This implies that a journey of some kind followed."
-2. "Country, lit,' fields.'"
+2. "Country, lit,'fields.'"
 3. "Market-places, here with a wide sense.
 This description may refer to a period of some length, and indicates the great number of miracles performed by our Lord."

 ### Archibald T Robertson:
 1. "The imperfect indicative with αν used to make a general indefinite statement with the relative adverb."
 2. "One must enlarge the details here to get an idea of the richness of the healing ministry of Jesus."
 3. "We are now near the close of the Galilean ministry with its many healing mercies and excitement is at the highest pitch."